 What we would like from you!

 We would like to see enquiring minds with strong literacy and communication skills (both verbal & written) for this academic course.The programme is particularly suited to people with a keen interest in subject areas such as history, archaeology and folklore who wish to research these areas further and develop their critical thinking.
 If you have ambitions to pursue an Arts/Humanities/Law degree-this is the course for you!

 This 1-year programme is designed to facilitate students who wish to progress into either:

 - Employment or new start-up business opportunities in the field of Culture and Heritage or

 A student over 16 years seeking entry to this programme does not need a previous formal qualification.
 However, the student must demonstrate at interview the capacity to successfully participate on this programme.
-This includes both the academic and work experience elements of the programme.
 Should the student have previous qualifications, one of the following may be advantageous for admission to the programme:

 - QQI Level 4 Award

 - Students who may not have formal academic requirements but who have the ability to successfully participate on the course will be considered.
 (RPL Recognition of Prior Learning)